Pratham-Pandey/smash-it/README.md

 ## Real World(Work in Progress)
 A real world model os "SmashIt" is also being worked upon.
 As of now, the base(4 wheel cart) is completed and is fully functional.
 It can navigate to a specified coordinate within a given time, provided the input is feasible.
 However, due to the absence of external references like GPS, vision, or LiDAR, positional drift occurs over time.
 Later, an IR-based stereo vision setup will be added as an external reference.
 The follwoing are the key highlits of the base cart:

-* The base cart uses an Raspberry Pi Pico(for onboard computation) and an NodeMCU ESP-8226(for wireless communication).
+* The base cart uses an **Raspberry Pi Pico(for onboard computation)** and an **NodeMCU ESP-8226(for wireless communication)**.
 * Heavy computations are done on a desktop computer and is sent to Raspberry Pi Pico via ESP-8226.
 * 4x **775 DC motors** are used.
-* 4x custom gearbox have been created to increase the torque of the 775 DC motors.
+* 4x custom gearbox have been designed to increase the torque of the 775 DC motors.
 Gearbox images and specification are available below.
 * 4x **Double BTS7960 high current motor drivers** are used.
 * An **MPU-6050(IMU)** is also installed which provides accelerometer and gyroscope data.
 * A 12v battery with a buck converter is used to power the Pico and ESP.